As one of the judges on MasterChef, Jock is no stranger to long hours and even longer days, but he doesn't let that get in the way of dad duties.

 His eldest daughter Ava currently lives in Sydney, while Jock and the rest of his family live in Adelaide, but he doesn't let the distance get in the way.

-"We FaceTime every night when she’s having dinner," Jock says.
+"We FaceTime every night when she’s having dinner," Jock said.
 "We all have dinner together, and with the young kids and her, they love her as a big sister."

-The 20-year-old has also taken after her dad in a way, heading down the food industry to work within media and PR.
+The 21-year-old has also taken after her dad in a way, heading down the food industry to work within media and PR.

 "She loves it, I think there’s a great kind of vibe around food.
 It doesn’t matter what part of food you’re in," Jock says.